Online fair division: The cake redivision problem

 The cake redivision problem is a variant of fair cake-cutting in which the cake is already divided in an unfair way (e.g. among a subset of the agents), and it should be re-divided in a fair way (among all the agents) while letting the incumbent owners keep a substantial fraction of their present value.
 The model problem is land reform.

 Online arrival of resources

-The food bank problem

-The food bank problem is an online variant of fair allocation of indivisible goods.
+When resources arrive online, we have an online variant of fair allocation of indivisible goods.
 Each time, a single item arrives; each agent declares his/her value for this item; and the mechanism should decide which of the agents should receive it.
-The model application is a central food bank, which receives food donations and has to allocate each donation to one of the charities who want it.
-The donations are consumed immediately, and it is not known what donations are going to come next, so the decision must be made based only on the previous donations.

-Binary valuations
+Identical valuations

+A special case of online item allocation is when all agents have identical valuations.
+When the valuations are negative (e.g. costs or processing times), this case is equivalent to the online version of min-max identical-machines scheduling; see Online job scheduling.

+When the valuations are positive, this case is equivalent to the online version of the max-min job scheduling, often called machine covering.
+Tan and Wu present optimal algorithms for three semi-online machine covering problems.
+They prove that: